gerbenjacobs/gerbenjacobs.github.io/_posts/2022-03-12-first-month-at-github.md

 by using bots in chat channels, Slack to be precise.
 [Hubot](https://hubot.github.com/) is his name! 🤖

 Some interesting lessons that stood out to me is that at GitHub you deploy before you merge.
-This is different than my previous companies, but it's of course a nice way to deal with rollbacks.
+This is different from my previous companies, but it's of course a nice way to deal with rollbacks.

 The other thing that surprised me, is that release trains are back!
 I didn't think I'd see this after 2010 anymore, but for a company the size of GitHub and the fact that a large chunk of _github.com_ is run as a single monolithic repo,